Home » CBSE » Class 12 » NCERT Solutions For Class 12 Chemistry Chapter 5 Surface Chemistry

 Nature of the adsorbent: Different gases are adsorbed to different extents by different solids at the same temperature.
 Higher the critical temperature of the gas, greater is its amount adsorbed.

-Related: NCERT Solutions for Class 11 Chemistry Chapter 3 – Classification of Elements and Periodicity in Properties
+Related: NCERT Solutions for Class 11 Chemistry Chapter 12 - Organic Chemistry Some Basic Principles and Techniques

 Surface area of the adsorbent: Surface area available for adsorption per gram of the adsorbent increases the extent of adsorption.
 Greater the surface area, higher would be the adsorption therefore, porous or powdered adsorbents are used.